 Tax, Internal Revenue Service and Treasury Legal News

 Tax law is one of the most complex areas of the law.
-With the recent legislation, the Tax Cuts and Jobs Acts (TCJA), the first major change to tax law since 1986, this had many implications for business owners, as well as private individuals for tax filing purposes.
+The recent legislation, the Tax Cuts and Jobs Acts (TCJA), the first major change to tax law since 1986, had many implications for business owners, as well as private individuals for tax filing purposes.
 Almost every decision a business makes may have tax consequences, and the National Law Review has legal analysis of the new TCJA legislation as well as updates on the IRS interpretations and guidance documents.

 State Tax Laws (SALT)